murchandamus/murch.one/content/posts/2-of-3-using-P2TR.md

 submitted: true
 ---

+*This article was [originally published](https://murchandamus.medium.com/2-of-3-multisig-inputs-using-pay-to-taproot-d5faf2312ba3) on my medium page on 2020-08-18.*
 *This article was amended on 2020–12–20 to improve the description of the P2TR output scripts.
 Thanks to Matthew Zipkin, for pointing out the prior imprecision.*

 The Bitcoin community has been [abuzz for a few years](https://medium.com/hackernoon/excited-for-schnorr-signatures-a00ee467fc5f) about bringing Schnorr signatures to Bitcoin.
 Since then, the idea has evolved into three formal Bitcoin Improvement Proposals: ‘[BIP340 — Schnorr Signatures for secp256k1](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki)’, ‘[BIP341 — Taproot: SegWit version 1 spending rules](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)’, and ‘[BIP342 — Validation of Taproot Scripts](https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki)’.
 Respectively, they define a standard for Schnorr signatures in Bitcoin, introduce the Taproot construction, and formalize the new Script v1 instruction set.
 Taproot also iterates on the previous proposal of Merklized Alternative Script Trees (MAST).